ABAAD

 $625,000 USD

-Funding agreements are being finalised.
-Amounts will be updated as confirmed.
+Funding agreements are ongoing; amounts and donors updated as confirmed.

 Activities on the Ground